microsoft/devops-for-windows-apps/README.md

             MsixPackageDisplayName: MyWPFApp (Prod)
 ```

+Once the MSIX is created for each channel, the agent archives the AppPackages folder, then creates a Release with the specified git release tag.
+The archive is uploaded to the release as an asset for storage or distribution.

+Creating channels for the application is a powerful way to allow side-by-side installations of different releases.

+### Signing
-The application is signed during the packaging step.
-Because best practices recommend against storing signing certificates in the Git repository, the .pfx file is encrypted using [Gpg4win](https://www.gpg4win.org/thanks-for-download.html) prior to adding it to the repo.
+Although "best practices" recommends against submitting the signing certificate to the repo, we added an encrypted version of the .pfx in order to handle certificate signing in our CI/CD pipeline.
+The principle reason for this is that GitHub does not yet support ['secure files'](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops) like Azure DevOps.
+The signing certificate is encrypted using [Gpg4win](https://www.gpg4win.org/download.html) prior to adding it to the repo.

-It is incredibly important to properly encrypt the .pfx before uploading it to the repo in order to protect your signing certificate.
+___It is incredibly important to properly encrypt the .pfx before uploading it to the repo in order to protect your signing certificate.___

 Once Gpg4win has downloaded, open the Kleopatra app and select "Sign/Encrypt...".
 Select the .pfx to encrypt.
 Check "Encrypt with password" and deselect all the other checkboxes.
 Make note of or change the output directory and file name and select "Encrypt".
 At the prompt, enter and then re-enter a secure passphrase.
 Click finish.

 Add the newly encrypted .gpg file to the Windows Application Packaging Project and check it into the repository.
+Add the password to the project's GitHub Secrets.

 In the workflow, we use [Chocolatey Package Manager](https://chocolatey.org/) to download gpg4win to the build agent, then use the shell to decrypt the .pfx, using the secret passphrase stored in the GitHub secrets to decrypt the file.